jaxk25/RLE-Encoding---AQA-GCSE-2019/README.md

  This is NOT being submitted to AQA as part of a GCSE.
  **THIS IS CURRENTLY BEING UPDATED**
 # Original Instructions:
- The original instructions form AQA are as follows:
+ The original instructions from AQA are as follows:
 >  1. A menu is displayed allowing the user to select from the following options:
 >     1. Enter RLE
 >     1. Display ASCII art